 - 1.11.6.1.
 Properties that have received final development plan or plat approval but have not recorded the plan or plat may complete the recordation process under the terms of the final approval. - 1.11.6.2.
 Properties that have received final development plan or plat approval and have recorded the plan or plat shall apply for construction permits consistent with that plan or plat within 24 months or the approval will expire and standards established by the SLDC for approval of development shall apply to any application for development of the property. - 1.11.6.3.
-Any subdivision for which a Preliminary Plat was approved before the first reading of this amended SLDC may be granted Final Plat approval if the Planning Commission and Board find that the final plat is in substantial compliance with the previously approved preliminary plat.
-Provided that, if the final plat approval is not received within 24 months of approval of the Preliminary Plat (or such other period as may be specified in Section 5.8.7.), shall file an application for approval of a final plat in accordance with the Preliminary Plat or the approval of the Preliminary Plat shall expire and any application for development will be governed and processed according to the SLDC.

-1.11.7.
-Previously Approved Subdivisions.
-Reserved.
+Any subdivision for which a Preliminary Plat was approved prior to the effective date of the SLDC may be granted Final Plat approval if the Planning Commission and Board find that the final plat is in substantial compliance with the previously approved preliminary plat.
+Provided that, if the final plat approval is not received within 24 months of approval of the Preliminary Plat (or such other period as may be specified in Section 5.8.7.), shall file an application for approval of a final plat in accordance with the Preliminary Plat or the approval of the Preliminary Plat shall expire and any application for development will be governed and processed according to the SLDC. - 1.11.7.
+Previously Approved Subdivisions and Land Divisions.
+Previously approved and platted land divisions and subdivisions, and the lots created thereby, shall be recognized as legally existing lots. - 1.12.

-- 1.12.
 CONCURRENT PROCESSING.
 Applicants are encouraged to concurrently submit applications for multiple approvals on a single project in order to facilitate, speed up and make more efficient the development approval process.
-However, each application must individually comply with all applicable provisions of the SLDC, and if any individual application request is rejected or conditioned in such a way that the subsequent (in approval order) application request cannot reasonably proceed, then the processing of the subsequent application shall not proceed. - 1.13.
+However, each application shall individually comply with all applicable provisions of the SLDC, and if any individual application request is rejected or conditioned in such a way that the subsequent (in approval order) application request cannot reasonably proceed, then the processing of the subsequent application shall not proceed. - 1.13.
 PERIODIC REVIEW.
 The Board shall periodically review the SLDC and make appropriate amendments.
+The Board shall review the SLDC at the time of adoption of the Zoning Map and six (6) months thereafter.
 The Administrator, the Planning Commission, other interested persons or groups may make recommendations to the Board for amendments to the SLDC. - 1.14.
 SEVERABILITY.
 If any court of competent jurisdiction decrees that any specific provision of the SLDC is invalid or unenforceable, that determination shall not affect any provision not specifically included in the order or judgment.
-If any court of competent jurisdiction determines that any provision of the SLDC cannot be applied to any particular property, building, structure or use, that determination shall not affect the application of the SLDC to any other property, building, structure or use not specifically included in the order or judgment.

-- 1.15.
-SLDC TEXT AMENDMENTS OR ZONING MAP.
+If any court of competent jurisdiction determines that any provision of the SLDC cannot be applied to any particular property, building, structure or use, that determination shall not affect the application of the SLDC to any other property, building, structure or use not specifically included in the order or judgment. - 1.15.
+SLDC TEXT AMENDMENTS OR ZONING MAP AMENDMENTS.
 This section provides uniform procedures for amendments to the SLDC text or the zoning map. - 1.15.1.
 Applicability.
-The provisions of this section shall apply to any application to: - 1.15.1.1.
-Amend the text of the SLDC: - 1.15.1.2.
+The provisions of this section shall apply to any application to:

+1.15.1.1.
+Amend the text of the SLDC;

+1.15.1.2.
 Amend the zoning map by reclassifying the zoning district of a tract, parcel or lot from one zoning district to another; or by reclassifying the zoning districts for areas, communities or countywide.